Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-Figure~\ref{fig:tasks-acc} depicted the performance of FedLEC compared with other FL approaches when applied to highly skewed event-based datasets.
-Although FedLEC remains dominant, the performance gaps between FedLEC and other algorithms are noticeably smaller than those in the static image classification tasks.
-In particular, the classification task on the event-based dataset is more complicated since the features are sparse.
-Thus, when each client only has a highly skewed sub-dataset, the task will be more challenging, and the accuracy will be worse.
+\paragraph{Results on Event-Based Datasets.} We also apply FedLEC to event-based image classification tasks, a representative application scenario for SNNs, to evaluate its generalized effectiveness across a broader range of scenarios.
+Figure~\ref{fig:tasks-acc} shows that while FedLEC continues to exhibit superior performance, the performance gaps between FedLEC and other algorithms are notably smaller than those observed in static image classification tasks, with an average improvement of only approximately 4\%.
+In particular, the classification task on the event-based dataset is more complicated since the features are sparse and chaotic.
+Hence, achieving a well-performing global model capable of capturing accurate patterns becomes challenging with highly skewed datasets, which limits the performance improvement of FedLEC.